inaimathi/edgy/README.md

 Using this information, we can separate contiguous regions into islands, and assemble the dominating ones (by size) into a series of lines that represent the same image.
 That's done in the [`Elements.hs` file](https://github.com/Inaimathi/EAF/blob/master/Elements.hs), and the result of this operation is a series of `Element`s (just `Line`s at the moment, but `Ellipse` and/or `Curve`, and probably `Text` are coming in the future).
 Once we've generated elements, we align their points within a certain tolerance; things that _almost_ line up are made to line up precisely, on the assumption that our input is coming from humans.

 The current output of this process can be seen in the [`test-data/` folder](https://github.com/Inaimathi/EAF/tree/master/test-data).
-Each `.txt` file is an input, and the corresponding output is in the similarly named `.svg` file.
+Each `.txt`/`.ppm`/`.pgm` file is an input, and the corresponding output is in the similarly named `.svg` file.
 The current output for the above example input can be found [here](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.svg).

 ##### Still TODO

-**Pipeline more**
+**Re-think the sorting criteria**

-We need to break up the main process into more distinct phases to make intermediate output easier to generate.
-I kind of want to see `sanitized-input.ppm` processed piece-wise, but the current setup makes this difficult.
+Right now, it's the length of the hypothetical line made from the region.
+That's probably good enough for ordinal regions, but we might actually want to grade cardinal regions by longest contiguous line rather than the naive bounding box (this would prevent the vertical line artifacts in diamonds and triangles observed in sanitized-input.* testing).
+We shouldn' *thin* cardinal regions this way, merely use it for ranking purposes, otherwise we get a really strict straightness requirement that basically means we need a ruler and stable surface out when drawing this stuff (at that stage, what's the point?)

 **Tune up the alignment routine**